wind-addons/resources/README.md

-# 🎨 Resources
+# 💎 Resources

-This repository contains the resource files used in Wind Addons development.
+Resource files used in Wind Addons development.

 <details>
 <summary>📖 Table of Contents</summary>